BetterDiscord/BetterDiscord/README.md

 ### Where can I get plugins and themes?

-In our support servers we have channels with lists of official plugins and themes.
+In our support servers, we have channels with lists of official plugins and themes.
 Please note we do not have an official listing on a website and are **not affiliated with any of those websites**.

 ### Support Servers?